 Gold and Silver coins were indeed scarce and were required for payments overseas so as they would accumulate they would disappear again overseas.

-witches.
-Today many of these coins bear the wear marks of having been
+Today many of these coins bear the wear marks of having been previously folded.

 In Massachusetts in 1786 and 1787 were produced the first coins of cent and half cent values.

 A paper currency was also issued in Massachusetts as well to provide much needed small change sizes in both pounds and shillings and Dollars.
 These notes are called continental currency.

 First US Mint,In 1792 the newly formed government started looking at patterns produced for possible future coinage.
 Several coins were struck in various metals.

 The first US minted American coins came in 1793 with the introduction of half cent and large cents along the line of their British counterparts.
 All other denominations soon followed.

 Use of trade tokens From the early 1830’s until the late 1850’s commerce was growing faster than the production of coins from the new mint and it was not able to meet demand.

 Tokens mostly from England freely circulated with the copper cents and half cents of the period to provide the medium necessary for commerce to develop properly.

 They were accepted because they were of a similar weight and size.